-The Color Grading tool in Lightroom replaces the Split Toning Tool that many are familiar with.
+The Color Grading tool in Lightroom replaced the Split Toning Tool that many are familiar with.
 But is it any better?
 Is there a point in learning and implementing it into your workflow?

-While that depends on your post-processing ambitions there’s no getting around the fact that this is the best new tool that’s been added to Lightroom for a long time.
-It’s powerful and complicated but when used right it gives wonderful results.
+While that depends on your post-processing ambitions there’s no getting around the fact that this is one of the best new tools that’s been added to Lightroom in recent years.
+It’s complicated at first glance but when used right it gives wonderful results.

 Let’s take a closer look at what the Color Grading tool is and how you can use it to improve your post-processing.